uncefact/project-vckit/CONTRIBUTING.md

 # How to contribute

-We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code